edinburgh-napier/set09121/lectures/lecture19.md

 ---

-## Step 4 - Use tools to find the slow bits
+## Step 4 - Use tools to find slow bits

 ---